absolute-quantum/cats-blender-plugin/README.md

 - **General**:
   - Updated mmd_tools
   - The Blender 2.80 API is stable now, so Cats should no longer break in 2.80

-#### 0.13.2
-- **Importer**:
-  - Now selects the imported armature in Cats
-  - Added bone orientation fix after import if all bones point in the same direction
-- **Fix Model**:
-  - Changed clipping planes to 0.01 and 150
-    - This prevents rendering inaccuracies (thanks Rokk!)
-  - Fix Model also no longer resets the visibility of objects
-  - Added option to not connect the bones to their respective child
-- **Eye Tracking**:
-  - Added random vertex movement back in
-    - Instead of the exporter, Fix Model deleted empty shapekeys now (whoops)
-- **General**
-  - Disabled backface culling in mmd_tools again

 Read the full changelog [here](https://github.com/michaeldegroot/cats-blender-plugin/releases).